LoganPinney/RiskManagment/README.md

 ## Building for Production

-To package the application for distribution run:
+To package the application for distribution run the build script which first compiles the renderer with Vite and then packages the app with Electron Builder:

 ```bash
 npm run build